codess-aus/AS-App-Dev-with-Copilot/docs/intro.md

 ## 🧠 TL;DR

-GitHub Copilot’s got a plan for everyone—from solo devs to mega enterprises.
+GitHub Copilot's got a plan for everyone—from solo devs to mega enterprises.
 Pick the one that fits your vibe, your team, and your coding goals. 💻✨

-# 🧠⚡ GitHub Copilot Features: What’s Hot & What’s Dropping
+# 🧠⚡ GitHub Copilot Features: What's Hot & What's Dropping

 ## 🚀 Copilot = Your AI Coding Sidekick

-GitHub Copilot’s got a growing list of features for solo devs and orgs.
+GitHub Copilot's got a growing list of features for solo devs and orgs.
 Some are 🔒 exclusive, others are 🔓 public preview.
 What you get depends on your plan.

 ---